ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 Signals carrying tracks coming and going out from the Atmega microcontroller are actually carrying several tens of mili ampheres.
 Therefore, I placed traces with small trace widths (10milis) for those tracks.
 Supply and motor driving copper tracks may carry huge currents up to 30A.
 Therefore, I placed coper zones with higher widths as they can carry the amount of current they are supposed to carry without any harm to the tracks.
-Here I have used the via stitching option which gives us an array of copper plated holes connecting upper and bottom side layers of the PCB improving current carrying capability and both sides connectivity.
+Here, I have used the via stitching option which gives us an array of copper plated holes connecting upper and bottom side layers of the PCB improving the current carrying capability and both sides connectivity.
 <figure class="half">
 	<a href="/assets/images/motor_control2/9.jpg"><img src="/assets/images/motor_control2/9.jpg"></a>
 	<a href="/assets/images/motor_control2/10.jpg"><img src="/assets/images/motor_control2/10.jpg"></a>